On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model

-The \textit{global} role of Chapman's hydrostatic solar wind mechanism \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6} is investigated by using the \textit{de Laval nozzle} analogy (Clauser \cite{ref14}, Parker \cite{ref15}) for the generation of flow acceleration in the latter model.
-The action of solar gravity in Parker's hydrodynamic solar wind model is shown to be geometrically equivalent to a \textit {renormalization} of the actual wind channel area via a multiplicative factor, which is precisely Chapman's hydrostatic density profile \cite{ref4}.
-So, Chapman's hydrostatic solar wind mechanism \cite{ref4} appears to continue to be operative, on a \textit{global} level (not just locally near the coronal base), in Parker's hydrodynamic solar wind model \cite{ref6}, the effects of solar gravity in Parker's hydrodynamic model \cite{ref6} being \textit{essentially} encapsulated by Chapman's hydrostatic model \cite{ref4}.
-This result is shown to be robust by considering both isothermal gas and polytropic gas models as well as an n-dimensional ($n=$ 1, 2, 3) underlying space for the solar wind.
+The role of Chapman's hydrostatic solar wind mechanism (resulting from a hydrostatic force balance condition) \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6} is investigated by invoking the \textit{de Laval nozzle} analogy (Clauser \cite{ref14}, Parker \cite{ref15}) for the production of flow acceleration in the latter model.
+The action of solar gravity in Parker's hydrodynamic solar wind model is shown to be geometrically equivalent to a \textit {renormalization} of the actual wind channel area and the renormalization factor is exactly Chapman's hydrostatic radial density profile \cite{ref4}, which is totally predicated on the hydrostatic force balance condition.
+This result appears to be traceable to the encapsulation of the solar gravity effects in Parker's hydrodynamic solar wind model by Chapman's hydrostatic solar wind mechanism \cite{ref4}, even beyond the coronal base.
+Furthermore, this result is shown to be robust by considering both isothermal gas and polytropic gas models as well as an n-dimensional ($n=$ 1, 2, 3) underlying space for the solar wind.